-Annual Report of the Commission on the application of Community law
+Annual report of the Commission on the application of Community law

-- 1. The Annual Report of the Commission on the application of Community law in the Member States shall be referred to the various committees concerned, each of which may deliver its opinion to the committee responsible for legal affairs which shall submit a report to a plenary sitting of Parliament. - 2.
+- 1. The Annual Report of the Commission on the application of Community law in the Member States shall be referred to the various committees concerned, each of which may deliver its opinion to the committee responsible for legal affairs which shall submit a report to the plenary. - 2.
 The resolution adopted by Parliament and the report of the committee responsible shall be forwarded to the Council, the Commission and the governments and the parliaments of the Member States.